British Airways parent IAG, Boeing reach deal on 18 Dreamliners

 Boeing says it is close to concluding testing of a revamped battery system for the 787, which will then go to regulators for approval.
 On Wednesday, the company said it was conducting a test flight of the 787 in Washington state for systems not related to the battery problems.

-(This April 3 story has been corrected to fix type of airplane to 787 from 747 in fifth paragraph)

-(Reporting by Paul Day in Madrid; Additional reporting by Alwyn Scott; Editing by Dale Hudson and Helen Massy-Beresford)
+(Reporting by Paul Day in Madrid; Additional reporting by Alwyn Scott; Editing by Dale Hudson)